Mohamed0Mourad/Kubernetes-Course-Practical-Labs/Lab1/Lab1.md

 This configuration demonstrates a Kubernetes pod with:
 - Main Nginx container with liveness probe
 - Sidecar logging container
-- Both emptyDir and NFS volume types
+- Both emptyDir and NFS volume types.

 ## 🛠️ Prerequisites